Devin Mesoraco: New York Mets

 On May 8, 2018, the Reds traded Mesoraco with cash considerations to the New York Mets for Matt Harvey.
 He became a free agent after the season.
 He re-signed on February 7, 2019, to a minor league deal.

 On March 25, 2019, the New York Mets placed Mesoraco on their restricted list after he failed to make their Opening Day roster and he refused to report to his minor league assignment.
 Mesoraco's agent, B.B.
 Abbott, later claimed Mesoraco would retire instead of report to Syracuse.

 Coaching career

 On July 10, 2020, Mesoraco joined the University of Pittsburgh coaching staff as a volunteer assistant, working primarily with the catchers, officially ending his playing career.
+Prior to the 2025 season, Mesoraco was promoted to general manager and director of player development for the Panthers.

 Personal life

 Mesoraco married his longtime fiancée, Kira, on November 15, 2014, at Ss.
 Cosmas & Damian church in Punxsutawney.
 They welcomed their first child, a son, in August 2017.
 They reside in Pittsburgh, where Mesoraco is a volunteer coach for the Pittsburgh Panthers baseball team.